doctorandrewbrown/andrew-david-brown/content/about.md

 ---
-title: Content About Page
+title: About Page
 subtitle: Lorem subtitle
 blurb: Good stuff
 description: This is the about description.
-layout: layouts/about.njk
+layout: layouts/about.html
 ---